Meetings, Bloody Meetings

 Meetings, Bloody Meetings is a 1976 British comedy training film that stars John Cleese as a bumbling middle manager.
 The film was written by John Cleese and Antony Jay, and was produced by Cleese's production company Video Arts.
+It was followed by More Bloody Meetings.

 Video Arts released an updated version of the film in 2012 with British comedian Will Smith starring as the central character in charge of a meeting.
 John Cleese is the judge in the dream sequence in the new version.